mirceanton/ansible_role-proxmox_driver_blacklist/README.md

 | :------------------------: | :----------: | :---------------------------: |
 | `proxmox_driver_blacklist` | list(string) | List of drivers to blacklist. |

+To check the default variables, take a look at the [defaults](defaults/main.yml) file.

 Dependencies
 ------------